National Engineers Week

 In this virtual session, Malik will explain the most common work visa options for international students to stay and work in the U.S. after graduation, including F-1 Optional Practical Training, the H1B visa and alternatives to the H1B for those who qualify.
 She will address issues regarding permanent resident green cards, discuss new governmental policies impacting international students and answer individual attendees' questions.

 McCandlish Holton works with companies and universities all over the U.S., processing thousands of work visas and green card applications each year.
-They also regularly work with university career services offices, providing career services professionals and international students with helpful information and materials regarding the U.S. immigration process.
+They also work with university career services offices, providing career services professionals and international students with helpful information and materials regarding the U.S. immigration process.

-Following the session, the WCAC Office will provide supplemental materials and resources to assist attendees with their job search.
+Following the session, the WCAC office will provide supplemental materials and resources to assist attendees with their job search.

 Wednesday, Feb.
 25